Entrust Your Future Health To Us

 With that in mind, we launched The Men’s Health Clinic in January 2016.
 I continued to work as an NHS doctor in Urgent Care alongside my private practice, which allowed us the luxury of gaining recognition and growing organically.
 It gave us the time and space to constantly review and refine our practice for it to become the internationally renowned clinic that it is today.

-I am a member of the British, European and International Societies of Sexual Medicine and The Society For The Study Of Androgen Deficiency and continue to stay up to date with the latest evidence and practice through continued study and research.
-I am also a connected member of the Independent Doctors Federation.
+I am a connected member of the Independent Doctors Federation.
+I am also a member of the British, European & International Societies of Sexual Medicine, The Androgen Society and the British Menopause Society, whilst continuing to stay up to date with the latest evidence and practice through ongoing personal study and research.
 With the continued evolution and growth of this field of medicine, I have now left the NHS in order to focus my time and attention on what I am most passionate about – lifestyle, nutrition, exercise, hormonal health, modern medicine, in that order.

 It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable. – Socrates

 I’ve always encouraged people to take responsibility for their own health.
 It’s your life, live it to the fullest!